ProductTestingMYPT/myp-app-prototype/README.md

 ## Running

-Open [index.html](/Users/bechumphrey/Documents/New project 2/index.html) in a browser.
+Open `index.html` in your browser.